 - Registration form (again!).

-- Actual order base, where they can book a delivery to do.
+- Actual order base, where they can book a delivery.

 - Delivery status of an order, for example, ready for pick-up at the restaurants, on the way, delivered.